vmware/load-balancer-and-ingress-services-for-kubernetes/docs/crds/httprule.md

       - target: /foo
         enableHTTP2: true

+This field needs to be used along with an Aviinfrasetting custom resource object to enable end-to-end HTTP/2 traffic flow from client to server and vice versa.
+Aviinfrasetting custom resource can be used to enable HTTP/2 protocol support for front-end ports opened for L7 Shared or Dedicated virtual services.
+Please refer to [aviinfrasetting](../crds/avinfrasetting.md#custom-ports) for more details.

+        network:
+          listeners:
+          - enableHTTP2: true
+            enableSSL: true
+            port: 443

+***Note***
+1. This property is available only in HTTPRule `v1beta1` schema definition.

 #### Status Messages

 The status messages are used to give instanteneous feedback to the users about the whether a HTTPRule CRD was `Accepted` or `Rejected`.